rin67630/Soft-Power-MPPT/Hardware/ReadMe.md

 5. same than 4, just shown without the high power option.
 To be part of an integrated device design.
 6. modified version 2 to run panels with voltages up to 60Voc, the panel current is measured low.side.

-All three schematics can be used for
+All schematics can be used for
-- Micro-power version with extremely low quiescent current that can handle panels up to 20W (as is, no SZBK07 power buck converter)
+- Micro-power version with extremely low quiescent current that can handle panels up to 20W (as is, no power buck converter)
-- Mid-power version with low quiescent current that can handle panels up to 300W, upon adding a SZBK07 power buck converter to the micropower version.
+- Mid-power version with low quiescent current that can handle panels up to 300W, upon adding a power buck converter to the micropower version.

 A High-power version >300W will never be build, commercial stuff covers the requirements.